 A maximum of 1,000 shared drives appear in the navigation list in Google Drive.
 You can still access additional shared drives using the direct URL.

 - Use Google Groups for membership—Large organizations should manage membership using Google Groups instead of adding individual users.
-For details, see Add new members.
+For details, go to Add new members.

 - Keep track of hidden shared drives—If you hide a shared drive, its files, folders, and members still count toward the limits for shared drives.
-For details on hiding or unhiding a shared drive, see Hide a shared drive.
+For details on hiding or unhiding a shared drive, go to Hide a shared drive.

 - Empty the trash for shared drives—Items that are not permanently deleted from the shared drive's trash still count toward the limits for the shared drive.

 - Use shared drives for specific projects—Make sure shared drives are organized for projects and teams instead of general-purpose file storage.